 One of the most basic rules of magic is to make sure you pronounce things right.
 It’s Win-gar-dium Levi-o-sa, for example.

 Last but certainly not least is the reminder that magic going wrong can often have tragic consequences.
 Take Luna Lovegood’s mother, Pandora Lovegood, for example.
-In Harry Potter and the Order of the Phoenix, Luna reveals that her mother – an extraordinary witch who liked to experiment with magic – died when one of her new spells backfired, killing her in front of her nine-year-old daughter.
+In Harry Potter and the Order of the Phoenix, Luna revealed that her mother – an extraordinary witch who liked to experiment with magic – died when one of her new spells backfired, killing her in front of her nine-year-old daughter.

-One of the saddest tales is that of Ariana Dumbledore, the younger sister of Albus.
+One of the saddest tales was that of Ariana Dumbledore, the younger sister of Albus.
 At a young age, an attack by a group of Muggle boys – who saw her performing magic – left Ariana destroyed, traumatised to the point where her magical abilities became unpredictable and uncontrollable.
 This would manifest itself in the worst of ways, with Ariana, at the age of 14, causing a magical explosion during a fit, killing her mother.